Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 Images of Yamaha digital instrument catalog

 From the start of the nineties, the hardware sequencers that had been used in the latter half of the preceding decade—such as those of the QX Series—were gradually replaced by computer-based software sequencers.
-In the recording studio, meanwhile, it became increasingly common to see a vast array of digital devices, such as MIDI interfaces connected to computers; samplers, synths, and other tone generators loaded into racks; and a master keyboard for entering performance data, all connected by a complex web of cables.
-Using this type of music production system with the computer at its core, a single musician could freely perform and record whatever tracks they wanted to produce a complete song in a very short time.
-This undeniably raised the bar to becoming a keyboard player, and it was at around this time that the course of development the synthesizer split into two different paths based on what was required of it as an instrument.
+Meanwhile, in the recording studio, it became increasingly common to see a vast array of digital devices, such as MIDI interfaces connected to computers; samplers, synths, and other tone generators loaded into racks; as well as a master keyboard for entering performance data, all connected by a complex web of cables.
+Using this type of music production system with the computer at its core, a single musician could freely perform and record whatever tracks they wanted, and produce a complete song in a very short time.
+It was at around this time that the course of synthesizer development split into two different paths.

-The first of these was predicated on the synth being used simply as a tone generator.
-Certain applications saw tone generators played using wind and guitar synths, but the prevailing trend was for them to be used as an integral part of a computer-based music production system.
-However, the tone generator would be controlled by the computer or another MIDI signal source, meaning that it no longer had to be integrated with a keyboard in the same way as the synthesizers of the past.
-To address this, Yamaha released a range of rack-mounted and desktop-type tone generators under the TG designation.
+The first was predicated on the synth being used simply as a tone generator.
+While some tone generators were used with wind and guitar synths, the dominant trend was their integration into computer-based music production systems.
+However, the tone generator could be controlled by the computer or another MIDI signal source, meaning that it no longer had to be integrated with a keyboard as synthesizers of the past.
+To address this, Yamaha released a range of rack-mounted and desktop tone generators under the TG designation.

-The second path saw the synth develop as a workstation capable of satisfying the requirements of both keyboardist and arranger—a format to which most of the keyboard-type synthesizers of the era adhered.
-Players could produce full-blown tunes using just the workstation, and with no particular computer skills, make complete productions on this single instrument without any complicated cables, be creatively inspired by studio-level high quality audio.
-The SY99 mentioned previously brought all of these elements together, and came to be seen as the ultimate in nineties workstations; and the SY Series as the genesis of the Yamaha workstation synthesizer.
+The second path developed the synth as a workstation capable of satisfying the requirements of both keyboardist and arranger—a format to which most of the keyboard-type synthesizers of the era adhered.
+Players could produce full-blown tunes using just the workstation, and, with no particular computer skills, make complete professional-level productions on a single instrument without any complicated cables.
+The previously mentioned SY99 brought all of these elements together, and was considered the ultimate ‘90s workstations.
+Furthermore, the SY series is now known as the genesis of the Yamaha workstation synthesizer.

 The Quest for New Tone Generation Techniques